2002 Overland - new forum user - Admin: if this forum is the wrong place to post this question feel free to move it. Thanks!

 A couple of months ago the AM radio in the vehicle started to make ‘popping’ noise and fading in and out as if I was driving in the middle of the desert at night.
 I thought there may have been something wrong with the radio until I was playing a CD and in a blank space in the audio I heard the popping sound - very much like a plug coil going off.

-This Jeep has had its own share of electrical issues; seat heaters, mirror settings jump around, etc. Over the last few years I’ve had to replace the ECU twice - and the last time I did that I was told the problem was using the Interstate battery.
-The ECU remanufacturing place said that was it for sure - and so I took out my 1 year old Interstate and picked up a standard Costco battery - that did fix that problem!
+This Jeep has had its own share of electrical issues; seat heaters, mirror settings jump around, etc. Over the last few years I’ve had to replace the PCM three times - and the second to last time I did that I was told the problem was using the Interstate battery.
+The PCM remanufacturing place said that was it for sure - and so I took out my 1 year old Interstate and picked up a standard Costco battery - that did fix that problem!

 However, now it seems that my driving lights are dim (although they do not brighten when revving the engine) and the radio has this fading / popping noise problem.
 During the daylight hours if I reeve the engine to 3,ooo rpm the fading of the radio goes away.
 Add driving lights and the fading comes back.

 I’m thinking the problem may be the alternator - and I want to get that checked out.
-However, I thought I saw that the Overland came with a higher rated alternator - yet now I can only for the 136 Amp.
+However, I thought I saw that the Overland came with a higher rated alternator.

 Can anyone shed some light on the weird radio issue and confirm the correct alternator for this rig?